Stabilization of multi-mode Schrodinger cat states via normal-mode dissipation engineering: Note added

 \section{Note added}

-During the final stage of this project, a paper \cite{li2020} appeared, investigating mixed steady states of dissipatively coupled Kerr resonator arrays, which correspond to the ground states of a frustrated antiferromagnet.
+During the final stage of this project, a related paper appeared, investigating mixed steady states of dissipatively coupled Kerr resonator arrays, which correspond to the ground states of a frustrated antiferromagnet \cite{li2020}.
+After the completion of this project, another work appeared, studying the generation and detection of two-mode cat states in dissipatively-coupled parametric oscillators \cite{zhou2021a}, however only treating the particular case $N=2$.